isc-projects/kea/doc/sphinx/arm/logging.rst

     Left pads with spaces (align right) if the severity is shorter than 20 characters.

   - ``%-15r``
-    Right pads with spaces (align left) if the milliseconds since program start is less than 15 characters.
+    Right pads with spaces (align left) if the milliseconds since program start is shorter than 15 characters.

   - ``%.30m``